 Property, Plant and equipment are stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.
-Capital work in progress are stated at cost, net of accumulated impairment losses, if any.
+Capital work in progress are stated at cost, net of accumulated impairment losses, if any except assets costing less then Rs.
+5,000/-charged to expenses, which could otherwise have been included in Property, Plant and Equipment, in accordance with revised Accounting Standard 10- 'Property Plant and Equipment', because the amount is not substantial .
 Such cost includes expenditure that is directly attributable to the acquisition of the items and the cost of replacing part of the plant and equipment and borrowing costs for long-term construction projects if the recognition criteria are met.
 When significant parts of plant and equipment are required to be replaced at intervals, the Company depreciates them separately based on their specific useful lives.
-Likewise, when a major inspection is performed, its cost is recognised in the carrying amount of the plant and equipment as a replacement if the recognition criteria are recognised in profit or loss as incurred.
+Likewise, when a major inspection is performed, its cost is recognised in the carrying amount of the plant and equipment as a replacement if the recognition criteria are satisfied.
+All other repair and maintenance costs are recognised in profit or loss as incurred.